GsDevKit/GsDevKit_home/docs/installation/installSeasideServer.md

 A complete GsDevKit installation includes both a server and a client, which can be on the same or on different nodes.
 These instructions provide information on installing the server Seaside component, without installing a client.
-After you have installed the server, you will also need to install a client.
+After you have installed the server, you will also need to install a client, which you can do on the seaside server node or on another node.

 These instructions are part of the [instructions for installing Seaside][1]; refer to these instructions for the OS configuration required and other steps.